Jul

 Step Two

-Two independent witnesses who would not benefit from any inheritance, who have a long history of knowledge of the family history, must be identified and also sign the Affidavit.
+Two independent witnesses who would not benefit from any inheritance, who have a long history of knowledge of the family, must be identified and also sign the Affidavit attesting that they know the information set out in the Affidavit is true.
 Those people typically are neighbors, more distant relatives, and church members.

 Step Three